 Native Americans were the first to inhabit Mackinac (pronounced “Mackinaw”) Island.
 In 1780 Fort Mackinac was erected; it was later the site of two major battles in the War of 1812.
 Eighty-two percent of the island is parkland with 70 miles of trails, limestone bluffs, beautiful vistas, vibrant forests, and unique geological formations.
 When the government officially set aside this land in 1875, it became the nation’s second-ever national park (after Yellowstone).
 The park was turned over to the State of Michigan in 1895.

-The entire island is car-free and has been so since 1898; only bicycles and horse are allowed.
+The entire island is car-free and has been so since 1898; only bicycles and horses are allowed.
 Guests journey to Mackinac Island via ferry or plane.
-The streets are line with Victorian era, fully restored, homes and shops.
+The streets are lined with the Victorian era, fully restored, homes, and shops.

 There are many dining venues on the island from the historic hotels and their world-renowned chefs, to the quaint little eateries that offer something quick and comforting like a slice of pizza or a juicy burger.
 It’s a safe bet you’ll find something to please your pallet.